jonpeters/google-cloud-ref-impl/README.md

 ### Prerequisites
+1. Docker installed
-1. A Google Cloud Platform account with billing enabled
+2. A Google Cloud Platform account with billing enabled

 ### Setup

 1. Run `setup.sh`, which will do the following:

     - Install `gcloud` tool suite
-    - Prompt for Authentication using `gcloud`
+    - Prompt for authentication using `gcloud`
     - Create a new project
     - Link billing info to the new project
     - Enable all required APIs on the project